-The City of Mountlake Terrace has been contracting with South Snohomish County Fire and Rescue (SSCFR) to provide Fire and Emergency Medical Services to our city since 2005.
-Under the terms of the Interlocal Agreement, SSCFR staffs the city's fire station.
+The City of Mountlake Terrace has been contracting with South County Fire to provide fire and emergency medical services to the city since 2005.
+Under the terms of the Interlocal Agreement, South County Fire staffs the city's fire station.

-SSCFR is the largest provider of fire and emergency medical services in Snohomish County, serving more than 200,000 residents in unincorporated areas and the cities of Brier, Edmonds, Lynnwood and Mountlake Terrace.
+South County Fire is the largest provider of fire and emergency medical services in Snohomish County, serving more than 250,000 residents in unincorporated areas and the cities of Brier, Edmonds, Lynnwood and Mountlake Terrace.

 Specially trained teams of firefighters also respond to hazardous materials incidents and technical rescue calls.
-Approximately 70% of the department calls for service are for medical aid.
+Approximately 80% of the department calls are for medical aid.

 In 2006, Fire Station #19 was relocated from inside City Hall to a newly constructed facility located just north of the Police Station at 5902 232nd Street SW, Mountlake Terrace.

 The station is staffed 24 hours per day with one Fire Captain, one Firefighter/Paramedic, and one Firefighter/Emergency Medical Technician.
-The Fire Chief of SSCFR is designated as the City's Fire Chief and the District also provides the City with a designated Fire Marshal.
+The Fire Chief of South County Fire is designated as the City's Fire Chief and the District also provides the City with a designated Fire Marshal.

-South Snohomish County Fire and Rescue opened a new Fire Station #18, located at 21206 Poplar Way in Brier, in 2010.
+South County Fire opened a new Fire Station #18, located at 21206 Poplar Way in Brier, in 2010.
 The former Fire Station 18, located in eastern Mountlake Terrace was demolished and Firefighters Memorial Park was expanded where the station once stood.

 The Fire Department focuses on public education in an effort to prevent fires and injuries.
 CPR/first aid classes, low-cost bicycle helmets, child car-seat clinics, disaster preparedness training and other programs are offered.

-To learn more about fire department programs and the headquarters office of South Snohomish County Fire and Rescue, please call 425-551-1200 or visit the South Snohomish County Fire and Rescue website.
+To learn more about fire department programs and the headquarters office of South County Fire, please call 425-551-1200 or visit the South County Firewebsite.